novoda/novoda/scaffolding/README.md

  5. Add this statement at the bottom of the root `build.gradle` file:
     ```gradle
     apply from: teamPropsFile('android-code-quality.gradle')
+    apply from: teamPropsFile('ci.gradle')
     ```
+ 6. Configure the `prb` task from the `team-props/static-analysis.gradle` file according to your needs and trigger it from jenkins.
- 6. Add this closure to the root `build.gradle` file:
+ 7. Add this closure to the root `build.gradle` file:
     ```gradle
     ext {
         checkstyleVersion = '8.8'